jhinkey/liferay-docs/discover/deployment/articles/05-backing-up-liferay/00-backing-up-liferay-intro.markdown

 article for information on using Cluster Link or Solr), you should back up that database too.

-Search indexes can be backed up as well, if you wish to avoid re-indexing your content after restoring your database.
+If you wish to avoid re-indexing your content after restoring your database, back up your search indexes.
 This is easiest to do if you have a separate Elastic or Solr environment on which your index is stored.
 If you're in a clustered configuration and you're replicating indexes, you'll need to back up each index replica.

 Restoring your application server, your Liferay Home folder, the locations of